v0xie/sd-webui-incantations/README.md

 * **Alpha for Cross-Token Non-Maximum Suppression**: Controls how much effect the attention maps of CTNMS affects the image.
 * **EMA Smoothing Factor**: Smooths the results based on the average of the results of the previous steps.
 0 is disabled.

+#### Known Issues:
+Can error out with image dimensions which are not a multiple of 64

 #### Results:
 Prompt: "A photo of a lion and a grizzly bear and a tiger in the woods"
 SD XL
 ![image](./images/xyz_grid-2660-1590472902-A%20photo%20of%20a%20lion%20and%20a%20grizzly%20bear%20and%20a%20tiger%20in%20the%20woods.jpg)

-Also check out the paper authors' official project pages:
+#### Also check out the paper authors' official project pages:
 - https://multi-concept-t2i-zero.github.io/
 - https://github.com/YaNgZhAnG-V5/attention_regulation